logo

 Published at

-Cligram v2: Bridging Go and JavaScript in a Terminal UI Application
+Cligram v2:Bridging Go and JavaScript in a Terminal UI Application

-Cligram v2: Bridging Go and JavaScript in a Terminal UI Application
+Cligram v2:Bridging Go and JavaScript in a Terminal UI Application

 I swapped out Cligram's React-based terminal UI for a new one in Go, but kept the original JavaScript backend.
 This post breaks down how I connected the two languages using JSON-RPC over stdio.

 Hey folks, it’s been a while since I wrote a blog post.
 I was busy with work and personal stuff.
 Recently, I released v2 of Cligram.
-Today, I want to show what I learned by building this project.
-This is a walk-through of how the project works.
+Today, I want to show what I have learned by building this project.
+This is a kind of walk-through like how the project works and stuff.
 You can take a look at the full project on GitHub.
-V2 doesn’t have new features, but I migrated the UI (TUI) part to Go.
-Previously, I built it with React.
-There is an amazing npm package called Ink, which is a React renderer just like React DOM for the web and React Native for mobile.
-Ink is also a React renderer, but it is for building TUIs (text-based user interfaces).
-It is used by:
+V2 doesn’t have new features, but I migrated the ui(TUI) part to GoLang previously, I built it with React.
+There is an amazing npm package called ink, which is a React renderer just like react-dom for the web, react-native for mobile, Ink is also a React renderer, but it is for building tui It is used by

 • Codex - An agentic coding tool, made by OpenAI